NM2/smartie-doc/index.md

 Moreover, each probe in the selector also reports its status:

-*   **Active (green):** the probe is up and running and periodically reports collected data to the controller.
+*   **Active (green):** the probe is up and running and periodically reports collected data to the controller
-*   **Warning (yellow):** the probe hasn't reported collected data at the expected time for less than 5 minutes.
+*   **Warning (yellow):** the probe hasn't reported collected data at the expected time for less than 5 minutes
-*   **Critical (red):** the probe hasn't reported collected data at the expected time for more than 5 minutes.
+*   **Critical (red):** the probe hasn't reported collected data at the expected time for more than 5 minutes
-*   **Disabled (grey):** the probe was explicitly disabled, thus no new data is collected from it.
+*   **Disabled (grey):** the probe was explicitly disabled, thus no new data is collected from it

 #### **Aggregation criterion selection**

-SmarTIE user interface reports depend on aggregation criteria applied to collected raw data.
-Some user interface sections allow to look at data aggregated using only one criterion per time.
+The SmarTIE user interface reports depend on the aggregation criteria applied to the collected raw data.
+Some user interface sections allow to look at the aggregated data using only one criterion per time.
 The choice can be done using the selector shown in the following example.

 ![add-monitor-details](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/aggregation-criteria-list.png)

 The available aggregation criteria are listed below:

-*   **Application:** aggregates traffic flows depending on source applications.
+*   **Application:** aggregates traffic flows depending on source applications
-*   **Category:**  aggregates traffic flows depending on the category of source applications.
+*   **Category:**  aggregates traffic flows depending on the category of source applications
-*   **Source/Destination IP:** aggregates traffic flows depending on source/destination IP addresses.
+*   **Source/Destination IP:** aggregates traffic flows depending on source/destination IP addresses
-*   **Source/Destination AS:** aggregates traffic flows depending on source/destination Autonomous Systems.
+*   **Source/Destination AS:** aggregates traffic flows depending on source/destination Autonomous Systems
-*   **Source/Destination Company:** aggregates traffic flows depending on source/destination Companies.
+*   **Source/Destination Company:** aggregates traffic flows depending on source/destination Companies
-*   **Source/Destination Country:** aggregates traffic flows depending on source/destination Countries.
+*   **Source/Destination Country:** aggregates traffic flows depending on source/destination Countries
-*   **Source/Destination City:** aggregates traffic flows depending on source/destination City.
+*   **Source/Destination City:** aggregates traffic flows depending on source/destination City

 #### **Ordering and local filtering**

 Clicking on the cog icon (see the next example image), a window pops up and allows to choose a subset of data sources to show in the charts for the selected aggregation criterion:

-*   Top 10 data sources based on traffic volume
+*   **Top 10** data sources based on traffic volume
-*   Bottom 10 data sources based on traffic volume
+*   **Bottom 10** data sources based on traffic volume
-*   Custom subset (of up to 10 items) of data sources (e.g., a user can be interested in looking at HTTP and HTTPS traffic only)
+*   **Custom subset** (of up to 10 items) of data sources (e.g., a user can be interested in looking at HTTP and HTTPS traffic only)

 ![view-selection-options](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/selection-top-n.png)